-I believe we must have a level of acceptance of our experiences regardless of what we deal with, because without an acceptance of any kind, emotionally we will stay stuck.
+I believe we must find a level of acceptance in our experiences, regardless of what we deal with, because without an acceptance of any kind, we will mentally stay stuck.

-When we learn to accept what we’ve had to deal with, we break the cycle.
-There will be things that we can change and being able to change those things will help us move into a better head space; but that’s not always an option we have open to us.
-But most things we deal with are brought about by our state of mind.
+When we learn to accept what we have had to deal with, we break the cycle.
+There will be things that we can change and being able to change those things will help us move into a better head space, but that’s not always an option open to us.
+Most things we deal with are brought about by our state of mind.

-If we work on our state of mind, we can and will eventually come to reconcile.
-For some of us, we already know we should reconcile, but a part of us still wants what we know we can’t have.
-Since I was little girl, I always knew that I was living with some sort of physical and emotional disability, even though I didn’t know what it was, but it didn’t stop me wanting to be the same as my brother and sisters.
+If we work on our state of mind, we can eventually come to reconcile.
+For some of us, we already know that we should reconcile, but a part of us still wants what we know we can’t have.
+Since I was a little girl, I always knew that I was living with some sort of disability, even though I didn’t know what it was, but there were times when it didn’t stop me wanting to be the same as my siblings.

-It also doesn’t matter whether you live with something from birth, or with something later on in your life that happens and changes the way you look and feel about yourself, there still has to be a level of acceptability that you can work with.
+Struggling to accept our experiences, can be emotionally and physically draining.
+It doesn’t matter whether you live with something from birth, or something later happens that changes the way you look and feel about yourself, there still has to be a level of acceptability that you can work with.

-There is a school of thought that says if you’re born with something it should be easier to live with because you don’t know any different.
-To some extent that’s true, but the other side of the coin is that if you’re fully aware others are normal and what you deal with is mild, it doesn’t stop you wanting what they have.
+There is a school of thought that says if you’re born with something it should be easier to live with, because you don’t know any different.
+To some extent that’s true, but the flip side is that if you’re fully aware others are normal, and what you deal with is mild, it doesn’t stop you wanting what they have.